VH-Lab/NDI-matlab/docs/reference/+ndi/+daq/system.m.md

   NAME can be a single string, or it can be a cell array of strings (which will result in the removal of multiple tags).

-Help for ndi.daq.system/removeepochtag is inherited from superclass NDI.EPOCH.EPOCHSET.PARAM
+Help for ndi.daq.system/removeepochtag is inherited from superclass ndi.epoch.epochset.param
 ```

 ---